AmateurMind/2ndpsnew-main/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎓 About

-This project was created as a comprehensive solution for managing campus internship and placement processes.
-It demonstrates modern web development practices with React, Node.js, and responsive design principles.

----

-**Made with ❤️ for educational institutions and students worldwide**